myDiamondsDancing/netcomm/The_way_of_thinking.md

 ## Conclusion

 How you can see, I modified script for using multiprocessing.
-Also, I created docstring for each function, fixes some code problems and realised some new things.
+Also, I created docstring for each function, fixed some code problems and realised some new things.

 Thanks for attention, mydiamondsdancing.